 PLP Architecture recently completed a new 15-storey residential building that includes 55 luxury apartments, retail facilities and a new townhouse along Chiltern Street in the heart of Marylebone Village in London.
 It replaces an outdated 1960s tower and offers significant visual and operational improvements for the sensitive site, which is located next to the intimate green spaces of Paddington Street Gardens.

-The design improves upon the massing of the original 12-storey building to establish an overall balance and proportion that is sympathetic with the character and quality of its setting.
+The design rethinks the massing of the original building to establish an overall balance and proportion that is sympathetic with the character and quality of its setting.
 The project’s intricate facade is clad in hand-set terracotta tiles and is articulated with generous bays and balconies.
-Three additional floors containing two penthouse apartments help to shape the building’s profile on the skyline.
+Three additional floors containing penthouse apartments help to shape and define the building’s profile on the skyline.
 It features a number of residential amenities, including a gym, meeting spaces and a screening room on the first level.

 Ronson Capital Partners

-80 Residential units
+55 Residential units